Departs weekly between May and September. Fares below based on departing 20th May 2019

 Although it's a port city, Victoria is not as industrially oriented as Vancouver.
 The harbors, especially Inner Harbour, are dotted with pleasure craft, ferries and floatplanes.
 The city is renowned for its beautiful gardens, charming houses and very British feel.

-Disembark Grand Princess and make your way to the airport for your overnight flight back to the UK.
+Disembark Star Princess and make your way to the airport for your overnight flight back to the UK.